UCSBCarpentry/ucsbcarpentry.github.io/index.md

 <h4><a href="https://uc-love-data-week.github.io/">UC Love Data Week 2023</a></h4>

-UC Love Data Week is a week-long offering of presentation adn workshops focused on data access, management, security, sharing, and preservation.
+UC Love Data Week is a week-long offering of presentations and workshops focused on data access, management, security, sharing, and preservation.
 Whether you're working on qualitative or quantitative data, we've got events for you!
 All members of the University of California community are welcome to attend.
-Make sure you registers with your UC-campus email.
+Make sure you register with your UC-campus email.
 <ul>
 <li><td>February 13:</td><td><a href="https://www.eventbrite.com/e/love-data-week-data-visualization-dos-and-donts-tickets-479568701897"> Data Visualization: Do's and Don'ts</a></td></li>
 <li><td>February 15:</td><td><a href="https://www.eventbrite.com/e/love-data-week-data-de-identification-in-practice-tickets-479576866317"> Data De-identification in Practice</a></td></li>